pstuifzand/logseq-readwise-reader-export/README.md

 Use the command palette "Save URL to Reader" or the block context menu to Save a URL to Reader.

+### Fetch daily review

+Use the slash command "Fetch daily review" to fetch today's review from Readwise.

 ## Settings